 - 25 grams garlic (4 large cloves, smashed)

-- 925 grams bone-in skin-on chicken legs (chopped into pieces)
+- 925 grams boneless skin-on chicken thighs (chopped into pieces)

 - 1 cup coconut milk (poured from the top of an unshaken can)

 - 20 grams coconut sugar (2 tablespoons)

 - 5 kaffir lime leaves (sliced into very thin threads)

 - ¾ cup grated unsweetened coconut 50 grams

 - Put the shallots, galangal, lemongrass, ginger, chili flakes, salt and turmeric in a small food processor or blender and puree, adding a bare minimum of water as necessary to keep the paste spinning.